Gay Bangkok City Guide

 Also in Silom is the infamous "Patpong", Bangkok's 'red light district' that includes a gay section on Soi Twilight (aka Soi Pratuchai), where a few go-go host bars can be found.

-There are more than a dozen gay saunas in Bangkok, with Babylon and Ratchada Sauna being the most popular.
-Many saunas offer massage services, but you’re spoilt for choice when it comes to a massage.
-Depending on the ‘type’ of service you want, you will likely to find a ‘spa’ near your hotel, though most shops are located in commercial areas like Silom or Sukhumvit.
+There are more than a dozen gay saunas in Bangkok, with Ratchada Sauna being the most popular.
+Many saunas offer massage services, but you're spoilt for choice when it comes to a massage.
+Depending on the 'type' of service you want, you will likely find a 'spa' near your hotel, though most shops are located in commercial areas like Silom or Sukhumvit.

-Large-scale gay dance parties take place during New Year and SongKran Festival.
+Large-scale gay dance parties take place during New Year and Songkran Festival.
 The annual gCircuit parties attract thousands of gay party-goers from around the world.